The President’s Initiative for Faculty Innovations in Teaching and Technology

 - Participating in the FITT pre-summer and end-of-summer meetings.

-- Preparing a final written report reflecting on your innovation, assessing its efficacy, and sharing any relevant materials (e.g., course or project site) with colleagues via ACERT’s site.
+- Preparing a final written report reflecting on your innovation, assessing its efficacy, and sharing any relevant materials (e.g., course or project site) with colleagues via ACERT’s FITT website (see here).

 FITT participants are expected to participate in events throughout the summer.
 FITT begins with a pre-summer meeting, at which you will meet your colleagues and the people who will assist with your project.
-Your project will be assigned an educational technologist, who will be available to meet with you throughout the summer and beyond, and who will coordinate other resources needed for your project.
+Your project will be assigned a mentor, who will be available to meet with you throughout the summer and beyond, and who will point out potential resources needed for your project.
 We will schedule several mid-summer opportunities for you to share your work in progress and get feedback from colleagues.
 At the end of the summer, we will meet again as a group to hear from all award winners and celebrate the launch of your innovation.

 Present your project at an ACERT Lunchtime Seminar.